vinay-nb/ReactJS/Igniting-react-js/README.md

 **Config driven ui -** A ui design which supports multiple configuration as in If I have to display what are the offers in swiggy in different locations.

+**Why super is used inside constructor in class based component?** - ES6 class constructors MUST call super if they are subclasses.